-The ETF Shares have been conditionally approved for listing on the TSX.
-Subject to satisfying the TSX's original listing requirements, the ETF Shares will be listed on the TSX.
-Investors will be able to buy or sell ETF Shares on the

-TSX through registered brokers and dealers in the province or territory where the investor resides.
+The ETF Shares of the ETFs are currently listed and trade on the TSX.
+Investors can buy or sell ETF Shares of the ETFs on the TSX through registered brokers and dealers in the province or territory where the investor resides.
 Investors will incur customary brokerage commissions in buying or selling ETF Shares.